 A few weeks ago when I heard on the radio the unmistakable voice of underground music icon Henry Rollins talking about Infiniti’s latest sales event, I assumed the Japanese luxury brand decided to follow the trend and simply picked someone with more “attitude.”

-Rollins is Infiniti’s voice, but he wasn’t handpicked because of his considerable persona.
-It was his voice, with no name attached, that won him the job.
+Henry Rollins is Infiniti’s voice, but he wasn’t handpicked because of his considerable persona.
+It was Henry's voice, with no name attached, that won him the job.

 In the next round of anonymous audio clips, one finally stood out to Poore and Infiniti.

 “As soon as I heard it, I knew it was right on for what we were trying to say,” Poore said.
-The fact that this happened to be Rollins — singer of the influential 1980s punk band Black Flag, musician on the first Lollapalooza tour (way back in 1991), author of over a dozen books, spoken-word artist and TV host — was “a huge bonus.”
+The fact that this happened to be Rollins — the guy has been the singer of the influential 1980s punk band Black Flag, musician on the first Lollapalooza tour (way back in 1991), author of over a dozen books, spoken-word artist and TV host — was “a huge bonus.”

-You’d think revealing the man behind the voice would change Infiniti’s approach to its commercials, but for the foreseeable future, Rollins will remain just the voice on the commercials.
-There are no plans for him to star in TV ads or appear at auto shows, as Bridges has done for Hyundai.
+You’d think revealing the man behind the voice would change Infiniti’s approach to its commercials, but for the foreseeable future, Rollins will remain just the voice of the guy on the commercials.
+There are no plans for Henry to star in TV ads or appear at auto shows, as Bridges has done for Hyundai.

 But last month, Infiniti added two new commercials, called “Lullaby” and “Spa,” that take direct pokes at chief competitor Lexus.
 Infiniti wants to be seen as the performance alternative when car shoppers think of Japanese luxury.